google/libprotobuf-mutator/README.md

 ninja check
 ```

-Clang is only needed for libFuzzer integration.
+Clang is only needed for libFuzzer integration. <BR>
+By default, the system-installed version of
+[protobuf](https://github.com/google/protobuf) is used.
+However, on some
+systems, the system version is too old.
+You can pass `-DDOWNLOAD_PROTOBUF=1` to
+cmake to automatically download and build a working version of protobuf.

 ## Usage